 Comment: Party Leader popularity has been measured on an eleven point like-dislike scale running between -5 and +5.
-The results are means multiplied by 10 to yield values between -50 (dislike) and +50 (like).
+The results are means multiplied by 10 to yield values between -50 (dislike) and +50 (likeThe Swedish Green Party has two official spokespersons working as chairman of the party.
+In the figure SNES has only measured party leader popularity on both spokespersons from 2002-2014.
+From 1988-1998 both of the spokespersons I measured like one.
+The popularity of Gudrun Schyman (FI) was -1 among all respondents and +45 among Feminist Initiative symphathizisers.